 These affordable, durable pads can provide the type of protection you need, whether you’re playing on an indoor or outdoor court.
 The flexible material and anti-slip technology will keep the pads in place without restricting movement.
 The thick EVA foam will significantly reduce your chances of a knee injury, while the moisture-wicking technology will keep your skin cool and dry.
 Their flexible design will not restrict your movements on the court, while the anti-slip technology works to keep them securely in place.
 I gave these pads a rating of four and a half stars out of five.

 Cantop Knee Pads Long Compression Leg Sleeves

-This pair by Cantop features hexagonal honeycomb padding that’s designed to provide ultimate protection upon impact.
-The material is made out of high elastic lycra material, so you can move around freely on the court.
-These ergonomic pads are also highly breathable, thanks to the special moisture-wicking material.
-This pair can be used for basketball, volleyball, and more.
-The pads are designed to protect both the knees and legs, thanks to the longer length.
-The compression material will reduce inflammation and pain while promoting improved blood circulation.
+Cantop designed this pair of pads featuring hexagonal honeycomb padding, providing ultimate protection upon impact.
+The pads are made out of high elastic lycra material, allowing you to move freely on the court.
+Thanks to the special moisture-wicking material, the pads are also highly breathable and ergonomic.
+You can use this pair for basketball, volleyball, and more.
+The pads are designed to protect both the knees and legs due to the longer length.
+They are also equipped with compression material to reduce inflammation and pain, while promoting improved blood circulation.

 - Moisture-wicking material